vitaly-t/connection-string/README.md

 a.setDefaults({user: 'guest'});
 a.toString(); //=> 'abc://guest@localhost'
 ```

-For any parameter within `params`, if the value is not a string, it will be converted into a JSON
-string first, and then URL-encoded.

 You can also call `toString()` on both `hosts` property of the object, and individual host
 objects, if you want to generate a complete host name from the current properties.